Kinae/EsperPP/README.md

 ##Planned features:
 * Additional customization based on requests.
-* Add tracking for "Psi Charge" buff that you get when you use either tier 8 Telekinetic Strike or Psychic Frenzy.
+* Add a more elegant way of tracking for "Psi Charge" buff that you get when you use either tier 8 Telekinetic Strike or Psychic Frenzy.
 Right now you can't track it because the API does not return this buff in any of the tables.
 Bug reported: https://forums.wildstar-online.com/forums/index.php?/topic/38160-buff-api-bug-with-psi-charge/ waiting for Carbine to fix it.

 ##How to install:
 Extract the EsperPP.zip file into the Wildstar Addon folder ( which can be found at %APPDATA%\Roaming\NCSOFT\WildStar\Addons by default, if you can't find the Addons folder, then create it! )